Ad copy or sitelinks rejected by Google

 Excessive capitalization or punctuation

-Fix: rewrite in sentence case or title case with normal punctuation.
+ALL CAPS headlines and excessive punctuation ("Free!!!
+Sign up!!!") are disapproved.
+Rewrite in sentence case or title case with normal punctuation.

-Health, finance, or regulated category claims
+Health, finance, or other regulated claims

-If your product touches healthcare, finance, legal, or other regulated categories, Google has stricter rules.
-Specific claims (medical outcomes, financial returns, legal advice) need disclaimers or certification.
+If your product touches healthcare, finance, legal, or another regulated category, Google applies stricter rules, and specific claims (medical outcomes, financial returns, legal advice) need disclaimers or certification.
+Review Google's policy for your category, add the required disclaimers, or rewrite to avoid regulated claim language.

 Restricted product or service

-Fix: check Google's restricted product policies.
+Some categories are restricted outright (gambling, pharmaceuticals, weapons); others are limited to specific countries or require certification.
+Check Google's restricted products policies.
 If your product genuinely falls into a restricted category, certification may be required before ads can run.

-- The ad re enters review automatically.
+- The ad re-enters review automatically.

 - Once approved, the ad starts serving.